jstncno/mentionify/README.md

 # Mentionify

-Render '@user' HTML text to link tags that link to their social media profile
+A tiny JS library that renders @'s in HTML text to links to that user's social media profile

 **[See demo](http://www.jcano.me/mentionify/)**